laanp/Icarus_Mods_Separated/README.md

 ### laanp-NoWaterWheelJunk_v1_w102_P.pak
 - Water wheels no longer accumulate junk.

+### laanp-RealLevels_v1_w102_P.pak
+- Shows character true level based on experience points.
+- Standard game will cap your level display at 60, and this mod will unlock it.

 ### laanp-LargerDropshipSlots_v1_w102_P.pak
 - Dropship cargo slots increase from 15 - 30